openxla/stablehlo/rfcs/20230517-forward-compatibility-testing.md

 ## Proposed Design: Statically Test Forward Compatibility

-In this design, forward incompatibilities are detected by serializing `stablehlo_legalize_to_vhlo.mlir` at head and comparing it to a known-good file serialized serialized at previous releases.
+In this design, forward incompatibilities are detected by serializing `stablehlo_legalize_to_vhlo.0_X_0.mlir` at HEAD and comparing it to a known-good file serialized at previous releases.
 This approach operates on the assumption that at HEAD we are able to produce a byte-identical serialized artifact, excluding custom header info and debug locations.

 Detecting forward incompatiblities can be accomplished by adding the following `RUN` line to the versioned [`stablehlo_legalize_to_vhlo.0_X_0.mlir`](https://github.com/search?q=repo%3Aopenxla%2Fstablehlo+path%3A**%2Fstablehlo_legalize_to_vhlo.0_*&type=code)